For both launches, leads doubled a week after the launch

 I later learned timing is everything with Product Hunt.
 And low expectations (but that's irrelevant).

 We took the feature and revamped it several months later.
 We combined Alerts with connections to HubSpot/Intercom that we had built in the meantime and added in a Webhooks connection.
-Repacked the entire thing, called it Actions, and relaunched it (both on Product Hunt and elsewhere).
+Repacked the entire thing, called it Actions, and relaunched it (both on and elsewhere).
 This time I was ready.

 I started early, creating listing graphics that highlighted the value props and a launch schedule that made sure we would be able to get our entire following to upvote us.
 I woke up at 5AM on the morning of the launch and posted in our community Slack group.
 I scheduled the email for early enough.
 I tweeted and shouted on social throughout the day.
 Yes, it was shameless, but it worked (at least better than the previous time).
 Before, we had only managed to 1.2x our web traffic and not affect our lead number at all.
 This time, we were able to double both those numbers.